CAB Logo - Adviceguide home page link

 If a domestic property is in the 2005 valuation list on 1 April 2005, then an appeal can be made by the person liable to pay council tax on 1 April 2005 to alter the valuation band between 1 April 2005 and 30 September 2006.

-If the liable person for a property changes, the new liable person(s) will have six months from the date they become liable to make a proposal to change the valuation band.
-So, for example, if you became the liable person on 1 May 2008 you would have six months from 1 May 2008 to make a proposal to change the list.
+If the liable person for a property changes, the new liable person(s) will have 6 months from the date they become liable to make a proposal to change the valuation band.
+So, for example, if you became the liable person on 1 May 2005 you would have 6 months from 1 May 2005 to make a proposal to change the list.
 This is provided that your grounds for the proposal have not already been considered and rejected by a valuation tribunal or the High Court.

-If a property has been added to the valuation list since 1 April 2005, the liable person has six months from the date they become the liable person to make a proposal to change the list.
-In practice this means six months from the date the property goes onto the valuation list.
+If a property has been added to the valuation list since 1 April 2005, the liable person has 6 months from the date they become the liable person to make a proposal to change the list.
+In practice this means 6 months from the date the property goes onto the valuation list.

 The procedure

-In order to appeal, you must first make a proposal to the Valuation Office saying what you think should be changed and why.
+In order to appeal you must first make a proposal to the valuation office saying what you think should be changed and why.
+If the valuation office do not agree to the changes, the proposal automatically becomes an appeal and is heard by a valuation tribunal.

 Properties can only be put in a different band under certain circumstances, for example, if something has happened to reduce the value of the property significantly.

-The first stage of an appeal to the local authority involves making a written complaint about the problem to the local authority.
+The first stage of an appeal to the local council involves making a written complaint about the problem to the local council.
+If the local council does not resolve the problem, an appeal can then be made to the valuation tribunal.

 The Valuation Tribunal

-For more information about the Welsh Valuation Tribunal Service, go to its website at: (New window) www.valuation-tribunals-wales.org.uk.
+You can get more information on the Valuation Tribunal for Wales website at: www.valuation-tribunals-wales.org.uk.

-If you want to make an appeal either to a valuation office or a local authority you should consult an experienced adviser, for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on (New window) nearest CAB.
+If you want to make an appeal either to a valuation office or a local authority you should talk to an adviser.